Real World Seattle: Bad Blood

 Real World Seattle: Bad Blood is the thirty-second season of MTV's reality television series Real World, which focuses on a group of diverse strangers living together for several months in a different city each season as cameras document their lives and interpersonal relationships.
 It is the ninth season to be filmed in the Pacific States region of the United States, specifically in Washington, and is also the third season to be filmed in the Pacific Northwest after The Real World: Portland.

 The season featured a total of fourteen people, consisting of seven original roommates and seven additional permanent roommates who lived in the Capitol Hill neighborhood of Seattle, Washington.
 This season follows a theme, similar to the past three seasons.
 It is the tenth season to take place in a city that had hosted a previous season, as the show's seventh season was set in Seattle in 1998.
 Seattle was first reported as the location for the thirty-second season by the website Vevmo on May 22, 2016.
 Production began on June 30, and concluded on August 27, 2016 totaling up to 58 days of filming.

 The season premiered on October 12 of that year on MTV and the MTV app, and concluded with the season finale on January 4, 2017, consisting of 12 episodes.
 This is the last season to air on MTV before the show changed to distribution via Facebook Watch through MTV Studios and Bunim/Murray Productions.

 Season changes

 Most seasons of Real World have a phone room so the cast members can make calls.
 On this season, the production crew provided the cast members smartphones so they could take their own pictures, have calls, and send text messages to families, one another, and close friends.
 This is the first time cast have been given personal communication devices since the cast of the tenth season were given two-way pagers and limited cell phones the cast of the Philadelphia season got to use when out of the house.

-The residence
+Residence

 During shooting, the cast lived at the Ballou Wright Building located at 1517 12th Avenue between E. Pike Street and E. Pine Street in the Capitol Hill neighborhood.